shuperj/MiniMeeter/README.md

 # MiniMeeter

-A lightweight, always-on-top audio mixer for [Voicemeeter Banana](https://vb-audio.com/Voicemeeter/banana.htm) on Windows.
+A lightweight, easily resizeable audio mixer for [Voicemeeter Banana](https://vb-audio.com/Voicemeeter/banana.htm) on Windows.
 Designed to be small enough to sit alongside Plexamp or Spotify, but powerful enough to replace the full Voicemeeter UI for day-to-day mixing.

 ![License](https://img.shields.io/badge/license-GPL--3.0-blue)